ahmdxrzky/de-zoomcamp-2023/week2/week2_homework.md

 2. Create folders based on parquet file path on _write_local_ function, if there is no such directory (take the parent directory path from file path with pathlib).
 3. Set color, year, and month as parameters of _etl_web_to_gcs_ function.

-To see logs from the prefect flow above, execute command below to activate the GUI of prefect and click the link given on the output:
+To see logs from the prefect flow above, execute command below to activate the UI of prefect and click the link given on the output:
 ```
 prefect orion start
 ```